 The Board may meet prior to each meeting of the Association to transact the business of the Association.
 The Board may meet as often as necessary.

 A quorum of the Board consists of a majority of the Board: three (3) members.

-In order to serve on the Executive Board a parent or guardian must be a member of the Association for one year.
-He or she must attend a minimum of three meetings during the year of the election.
-He or she must serve on a minimum of two Band Parent committees during the year of the election or be a member of the Executive Board.
+In order to serve on the Executive Board, a parent or guardian must be a member of the Association for one year.
+They must attend a minimum of three meetings during the year of the election.
+They must serve on a minimum of two Association committees during the year of the election or be a member of the Executive Board.

 ARTICLE 3 Meetings

 The meetings of the Association are held on dates determined by the Board, beginning in August, and ending in June.
 The annual meeting is the August meeting of the Association.
 Special meetings of the Association may be called by the President.
 The Band Director serves as a professional advisor and may be present at all meetings of the Board and Association.

 The President may form committees as needed by the Association.
 The Chairs of Standing Committees will be appointed from the parents and guardians of the present members of the Band.